xpan0988/Pastey/docs/layers/layer-5-agent.md

 Observations are bounded/redacted feedback.
 Resource observations carry operation/status, safe metadata, bounded content or digest, and truncation.
 Process observations carry exit status, stdout/stderr excerpts and digests, truncation, duration, and bounded facts such as network denial.
 They never replace `EffectEvidenceV1`, which remains the authoritative ordered Core record.

 Provider sampling and context overflow have separate bounded retry policies.
 Compaction keeps tool-call/result pairs together and changes only model-visible context.
 A failed deterministic tool strategy may be observed and corrected while the same run remains active.
 Cancellation, malformed output, terminal provider failure, ambiguous/interrupted effect state, or an indeterminate effect is not retried as a fresh effect.

+### Planned Worker Context Contract

+The roadmap's Worker Context Contract is planned work, not a completed new subsystem.
+It must reuse the current `StepWorkDescriptorV1`, `AuthorityContextV1`, `EffectEnvelopeV1`, and existing resource aliases, roles, and operation vocabulary.
+The Worker will receive only its exact step/revision, semantic intent, bounded resources, and allowed operations; it will not receive raw filesystem paths, whole-Plan topology, sessions/routes, credentials, Host-selection authority, or raw authority handles.

 ## Provider and runtime configuration boundaries